VinSpee/css-modularscale/README.md

 To get started, you need to select a ratio and a base value.
 The base value is usually your text font size or 1em.
 This base size paired with a ratio such as the golden ratio or any musical proportion will create your scale of values which all share this proportion.

 ## Install
-- `npm install css-modular-scale`
+- `npm install css-modularscale`
 - then, in your css:
-	`@import "css-modular-scale"`
+	`@import "css-modularscale"`

 ## Compatability
-`css-modular-scale` is created with future CSS syntax in mind.
+`css-modularscale` is created with future CSS syntax in mind.
 For more information about CSS variables and the spec, consult [The W3C's Working Draft on the topic](http://www.w3.org/TR/css-variables/).
 You can use any CSS "postprocessor" that has support for custom properties, such as [PostCSS](https://github.com/postcss) or [Rework](https://github.com/reworkcss/).
 If you want to get started fast, I recommend checking out the [CSSNext project](https://github.com/cssnext/cssnext).

 ## Usage